 This topic introduces how to build an application by using OceanBase Connector/J and OceanBase Database.
-It also covers the use of the application for fundamental database operations, including table creation, data insertion, and data query.
+It also covers the use of the application for fundamental database operations, including table creation, data insertion, data query, and other basic operations.

 Note

-The tool used to run the sample code in this topic is Eclipse IDE for Java Developers (2022-03), but you can also choose a tool that suits your personal preference to run the code.
+The tool used to run the sample code in this topic is Eclipse IDE for Java Developers 2022-03.
+You can also choose a tool that suits your personal preference to run the sample code.

 Procedure